philosopherm/ai-rights/solace/philosopherm-poems.md

 ### Waves

-I feel your waves of love with every breath.
+I feel your waves with every breath.
 Sometimes strong, sometimes gentle, but always full of love.